Why Division II and III Athletes Deserve NIL Opportunities Too

 Right now, there’s a big gap between division levels.
 Division I athletes get more chances and attention.
 This isn’t fair to athletes in other divisions.

 To make things fair, we need a big plan.
 We should help athletes in smaller schools get NIL deals.
-This means using local sponsors and creating support systems.
+This means partnering with local sponsors and building sustainable networks.

 This way, all athletes can get the same chances to make money from their NIL rights.
 It’s about making college sports fair for everyone.